Started on July 5 2017, last modified October 14 2017

 In 1948 the proprietor of the Hotel was Mr. T. G. Hooper.

-The Royal Hotel was demolished in the 1960’s in a decade the town lost the Court House, Tattersall’s and Royal.
+The Royal Hotel was demolished in 1962 during a decade in which the town lost the Court House, Tattersall’s and Royal.

 The Coach House Motor Inn was later built on the site and it has traded as various names since.